JakeWharton/mosaic/RELEASING.md

 3. Update the `README.md`:
    1. Change the "Download" section to reflect the new release version.
-   2. Update the compatibility chart with our new version and if it supports a new Kotlin version.
-   3. Change the snapshot section to reflect the next "SNAPSHOT" version, if it is changing.
+   2. Change the snapshot section to reflect the next "SNAPSHOT" version, if it is changing.

 4. Commit